 Auth Profile

-A secret needs to be created, here is an example of a secret required for Microsoft 365 OAuth2.
+Here is an example of a secret required for Azure.
 Your secret SRN will be returned from the create command.

 sb-cli secret create secret.json